-2. Literature review
+2. Literature Review

-According to Woodside-Oriakhi, Lucas, & Beasley (2011), researchers dealt with the cardinality constrained portfolio optimization using either exact or heuristic approaches.
-In this paper, we consider a third category to structure our literature survey: hybrid methods which combine an exact method with a heuristic one.
+According to Woodside-Oriakhi et al. (2011), researchers have dealt with the cardinality constrained portfolio optimization using either exact or heuristic approaches.
+In this paper, we consider a third category to structure our literature survey: hybrid methods that combine an exact method with a heuristic one.

 2.1.
-Exact approaches
+Exact Approaches

 As stated earlier, when considering the cardinality constraint into the model, exact methods may not be efficient to solve portfolio optimization problem for large problem samples.
-However, some researchers tried to deal with the problem using a relaxed version of cardinality constraint which imposes an upper bound on the number of assets present in the portfolio.
-This approach, in which Eq.
-(14) is an inequality rather than equality, has a significantly less computational complexity (Woodside-Oriakhi et al., 2011).
+However, some researchers have tried to deal with the problem using a relaxed version of cardinality constraint that imposes an upper bound on the number of assets present in the portfolio.
+This approach, in which Equation (14) is an inequality rather than equality, has a significantly less computational complexity (Woodside-Oriakhi et al., 2011).
 Moreover, the results show that researchers were able to handle this version of problem for limited problem sizes (Lwin et al., 2014).
 Table 1 summarizes the exact approaches used in the literature to solve the PSP.